XronTrix10/Telegram-Leecher/README.md

 <br>

-<p align="center"><b>「 A Python Project to Transfer Files / Folders to Telegram and Google Drive with the help of Google Colab With Multi-Functionality 」</b></p>
+<p align="center"><strong>「 A Pyrogram based Telegram Bot to Transfer Files / Folders to Telegram and Google Drive with the help of Google Colab With Multi-Functionality 」</strong></p>

 <br>